- Which companies offer the cheapest non-owner car insurance in New Jersey?

 Best non-owner car insurance in New Jersey

-Although Travelers came out on top, GEICO and State Farm are also excellent choices for providing non-owner coverage.
+While Travelers is the top choice, GEICO and State Farm are also great options for non-owner coverage.

 | Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |